ruvents-legacy/data-reconstructor/README.md

 ## Property Access

 Data constructor uses [The Symfony PropertyAccess Component](http://symfony.com/doc/current/components/property_access/index.html) to access the properies of a constructed class.
+Along with public properties you can use private and protected properties with appropriate setters or even a magic `__set` method.

-This means that along with public properties you can have private and protected properies with appropriate setters or even a magic `__set` method:
+Setters have higher priority, which means that if a public property has a setter method, the Property Access Component will use the setter instead of writing to the property directly.

 ```php
 <?php